Article Overview: Tennessee National Parks

 14. Stones River National Battlefield

-Stones River National Battlefield is located in Murfreesboro, Tennessee and was the site of the Battle of Stones River, which took place from December 31, 1862 to January 2, 1863, during the American Civil War.
-The battle was fought between Union and Confederate forces, with the Union ultimately prevailing.
+The park was established in 1927 to commemorate the Battle of Stones River, which took place on December 31, 1862, to January 2, 1863, during the American Civil War.

 Things To Do At Stones River